 NC general contractor license renewal

-If it's time for your NC general contractor license renewal, you can renew your existing license online through the North Carolina Licensing Board for General Contractors website.
-The process involves submitting your financial statements and verifying employment.
+You can renew your existing NC general contractor license online through the North Carolina Licensing Board for General Contractors website.
+The process involves submitting your financial statements, verifying employment and paying a license renewal fee.

 Insurance requirements for North Carolina general contractors

-Workers’ comp isn’t required for an NC general contractor license specifically, but state law requires this coverage for corporations, sole proprietorships, partnerships and limited liability companies with three or more employees.
+Workers’ comp isn’t required for an NC general contractor license, but state law requires this coverage for corporations, sole proprietorships, partnerships and limited liability companies with three or more employees.

 If you’re working on getting your general contractor license, now’s an ideal time to learn how to best protect your construction business.

-Next Insurance’s seamless process can help you get the general contractor insurance you need and a certificate of insurance in as little as 10 minutes.
-And if you have questions, our team of licensed, U.S.-based Next Insurance advisors can help.
+NEXT’s seamless process can help you get the general contractor insurance you need and a certificate of insurance in as little as 10 minutes.
+And if you have questions, our team of licensed, U.S.-based NEXT advisors can help.

 Do you have projects in a different U.S. state?
 Visit our summary of general contractor license requirements in every state.